Google Associate Product Manager Interview Guide

 Overview

 Following that, you will be invited to an on-site interview where you will meet with Google Product Managers face to face.
 You will also be required to answer technical interview questions at this stage, and your product expertise will be put to the test.
 The interviews will last approximately 40 minutes and will be conducted by several interviewers.
 You'll also be able to eat lunch with at least one of your interviewers and take a tour of Google's buzzing campus.
+You might also want to review the interview processes at similarly levelled companies such as Apple.

 What the interviewer will assess